REIR-Group2016/S5---BURROWS-WHEELER-COMPRESSION/packet/readme.txt

  *  If you don't have pkzip, use 7zip and compress using zip format.
  *****************************************************************************/

+Our Compression Time:	See known bugs/limitations
+Our Compression Ratio:	See known bugs/limitations pkzip Compression Time:	0,301 sec (I could hardly react fast with my stopwatch, blink and you will miss it) pkzip Compression Ratio: 416/175 = 2,37

 /******************************************************************************
  *  Give the order of growth of the running time of each of the 6